The Lament of the Land (Micah 7)

 And executes my judgment.

-This raises the question of what sin the land has committed.
-Or is her sin rather by association with the sinners living upon her (compare Gen. 6:11-12)?
-If so, the land has taken upon itself the sins of others, an example of the innocent suffering for the wicked, the same idea that underlies the sacrificial system of Israel as well as the sacrifice of Jesus on the cross.
-The land is willing to endure the punishment of the LORD because of the sins of its residents, waiting for God to bring deliverance.
+Has the land itself committed sin?
+Or is this rather a sin by association with the sinners living on it (compare Gen. 6:11-12)?
+If so, the land has taken on itself the sins of others, an example of the innocent suffering for the wicked.
+This is the same idea that underlies the sacrificial system of Israel as well as the sacrifice of Jesus on the cross.
+The land is willing to endure the punishment of the Lord because of the sins of its residents and to wait for God to bring deliverance.

 And shame will cover her—